JiFish/artemis/docs/index.md

 ### Windows

-Run `artemis.exe` under Windows.
-If you used the installer, an icon will be placed on your desktop.
+If you select the msi, run the installation and a shortcut will be placed on the desktop.

+Otherwise, unzip the download and run `artemis.exe`.

 ### Other platforms